Baked chicken leg quarters in the oven. Tender-baked, crispy skin quarters, a budget-friendly and delicious family meal.

 - Melt the butter in a small saucepan.
 Add the salt, pepper, and spices.
 Mix well.

-- Place the quarters on a baking tray and rub them well on both sides with about ¾ of the spiced melted butter.
+- Brush: Place the quarters on a baking tray and rub them well on both sides with about ¾ of the spiced melted butter.
 Keep a small amount to brush them again during the roasting time.

 - Bake, skin side up, for 15 minutes.
-Flip, brush with some of the marinade and some of the cooking juices, and bake for another 15 minutes.
+Flip, brush with some of the marinade and some cooking juices and bake for another 15 minutes.